navedosmani/SPFx-Room-Booking-/README.md

 - Reading Graph calendars and modifying permissions
 - Implementing the Settings panel using Fluent UI
 - Implementing the Legend component
+- Implementing the dialog and event details components

 Terminal Commands